1925 Tri-State tornado: Perry County, Missouri

-The tornado reportedly developed a double funnel as it struck the town of Biehle, destroying many homes in and around the town and killing a farmer.
-The St. Mathus Catholic Church was damaged, with one minor injury occurring at the property.
-The John Gerringer Farm, located north of Biehle, was swept away; there was "no sign buildings had ever been there".
-A short distance east of Interstate 55, a farm was destroyed, with debris from the property being thrown long distances.
+To the east near Apple Creek, the large home and barn of Joseph Blechle was destroyed and the debris was thrown 70 yards into the creek.
+Blechle was killed and his wife was severely injured.
+A young boy delivering mail who sheltered in their barn was injured.
+About half a mile north of central Biehle, the farm of Judge Henry Biehle was severely affected; the home was heavily damaged and two barns were destroyed.
+The John Gerringer Farm, located just to the east, was swept away; there was "no sign buildings had ever been there".
+Interestingly, a baby from the Gerringer Farm was found almost 1,200 yards to the northeast on the nearby Pingel farm, remarkably uninjured.
+A short distance east of present-day Interstate 55, a farm was destroyed, with debris from the property being thrown long distances.
 On the Joseph Buchheit Farm, a house and two barns were destroyed and farm machinery was thrown with "nothing left".
 Four people were injured by the tornado, including one seriously.
 Properties continued to be destroyed in rural Perry County, including numerous farms near the community of Brazeau.
 One farmer in the area was seriously injured and died four days later.
 Numerous other homes and farms were completely leveled near Frohna as well, where one woman was killed and another died from her injuries ten days later.
 Altogether, at least 12 people died and at least 200 others were injured in Missouri.